 - De Patio – Another top 50 best restaurants destination in Santiago.
 Brought to life by Chef Benjamín Nast, De Patio offers Asian-inspired tasting menus starting at $50 USD.
 Tasting menus come in 5, 8, or 11 courses.
 Star dishes include confit sea bass with tapioca and cuttlefish with apple.
 Reserve a seat at the chef’s table bar top for a view of the kitchen team in action.

-- Dominó – They are known for their completes, the Chilean take on a hot dog with toppings.
-Many street vendors sell completes but none are as good as the ones at Dominó.
+- Dominó – They are known for their completos, the Chilean take on an American hot dog with toppings that include mayo, sauerkraut, avocado and tomatoes.
+Many street vendors sell completos but none are as good as the ones at Dominó.
 They are located all over Santiago.

 - El Huerto – This is one of the CUTEST restaurants in Santiago.
 They offer vegetarian food with vegan options.
 Their breakfast menu is limited, but their lunch, dinner, and cocktail offers are more extensive and filled with creative options.

 - Emporio Zunino – Come here for the best Chilean empanadas.
 Chilean empanadas are typically baked.
 The bakery is located within Mercado Central.

 - Fuente Alemana – Sandwich lovers rejoice!
 Come here for some of the biggest and most intimidating sandwiches Chile has to offer.
 It comes with meat, cheese, mayo, and guacamole.
 People line outside their doors for their sandwiches so be prepared to wait a bit.
 I also LOVED the escalopa y puré (schnitzel and mashed potatoes).
 Complete your meal with a draft (schop) beer or cherimoya beverage.